-4.4 Forfeiture of the Toss and Possible Awarding of the Match
+4.4.
+Forfeiture of the Toss and Possible Awarding of the Match

-4.4.1 The team defaulting in regard to the number of nominated players present, at the latest time for the toss to happen, will forfeit the toss.

-- 4.4.2 In the event of overs being lost at the beginning of the match due to the late arrival of a team the following penalty shall apply. - If only one side defaults, the defaulting side will lose all the overs lost due to the delayed start, from their innings. - No adjustment will be made to the Target score due this reduction of overs if the defaulting team bats second and - The non-defaulting team will still receive the full quota of 20 Overs unless overs are lost due to further interruptions in the match.
-Note 6.2.2. - If both sides default, the overs lost will be deducted from either side's innings equally. - 4.4.3 After the forfeiture of the toss the defaulting team will be allowed a period not exceeding 30 minutes to have the minimum number of players present before play will be allowed to commence. - 4.4.4 If this requirement is not met the match will be awarded to the non-defaulting team.
+- 4.4.1.
+The team defaulting in regard to the number of nominated players present, at the latest time for the toss to happen, will forfeit the toss. - 4.4.2.
+In the event of overs being lost at the beginning of the match due to the late arrival of a team the following penalty shall apply. - If only one side defaults, the defaulting side will lose all the overs lost due to the delayed start, from their innings. - No adjustment will be made to Target score due this reduction of overs if the defaulting team bats second and - The non-defaulting team will still receive the full quota of 50 Overs unless overs are lost due to further interruptions in the match.
+Note 6.2.2. - If both sides default, the overs lost will be deducted from either side's innings equally. - 4.4.3.
+After the forfeiture of the toss the defaulting team will be allowed a period not exceeding 60 minutes to have the minimum number of players present before play will be allowed to commence. - 4.4.4.
+If this requirement is not met the match will be awarded to the non-defaulting team.

-ACTIVITY TIME TIME
+ACTIVITY TIME

 Scheduled start of match.
-09h30 14h00
+09:15

-Latest time the toss is to take place with minimum of nine (9) players present.
-(Not later than 15 minutes before the scheduled start of play) 09h15 13h45
+Latest time the toss is to take place with minimum of nine (9)

+players present.
+(Not later than 15 minutes before the scheduled

+start of play)

-After forfeiting the toss the defaulting team has a maximum of 30 minutes to have at least 9 players present at the match venue for the match to commence.
-09h45 14h15
+After forfeiting the toss the defaulting team has a maximum of 60 minutes to have at least 9 players present at the match venue 10:00

+for the match to commence

+Awarding of the match to the non-defaulting team.
+10:00

-Reporting of the matter to CGL 09h45 14h15
+Reporting of the matter to CGL 10:00

-4.4.5 If both team default in regards with the minimum player requirements, the match will be abandoned, and a full report submitted by the umpires to the Umpire's Administrator of the Umpires' Association and the captain of both teams shall submit a full report to the CGL League Administrator.
+4.4.5.
+If both team default with regards with the minimum player requirements, the match will be abandoned and a full report submitted by the umpires to the Umpire's Administrator of the Umpires' Association and the captain of both teams shall submit a full report to the CGL League Administrator.